 After a total of fourteen years of searching, she organized the information she collected in a 147-page spiral-bound outline of facts and dates.
 Her mother and siblings were thrilled by the extent of the tome, but Harris was dissatisfied with that first volume.
 She realized that she knew much more about her ancestors and how they coped throughout the history of the United States.
 However, the research needed to be presented in interesting prose.
 It was then that Harris decided to rewrite her family history as a nonfiction narrative.
 Her writing career had begun.
 The new project developed into a significant treatise, but continued to be a labor of love.
 She titled her first book ALWAYS A BLESSING IN THE END and published it in 2005.
 She wrote it not only for her family, but also for other genealogy enthusiasts to use as a reference for finding historical sources and writing about their own ancestral roots.

 Meanwhile, Harris was fascinated by the fortitude of her female ancestors.
 In a particular ancestor, she saw a wonderful story in which to write about African American history and culture, as well as about love, personal loss, triumph, and the societal struggles of a sample of black citizens in early twentieth-century America.
-Inspired by her beloved ancestor, Harris penned her second book as historical fiction called, BENEATH EVERY TROUBLIN’ STONE.
+Inspired by her beloved ancestor, in 2012 Harris penned her second book as historical fiction called, BENEATH EVERY TROUBLIN’ STONE.